alex-nikitin-dev/LinguaTools/README.md

 LinguaHelper is designed with efficiency and convenience in mind.
 The key aspects of its usefulness include:

-- **Minimizing Interaction Time**: The software significantly reduces the time needed to switch between a language learning application and a web browser.
-It streamlines interactions with websites and simplifies data entry processes, allowing users to remain focused on their learning without the disruption of constantly switching contexts.
+- **Minimizing Interaction Time**: The software significantly reduces the time required to interact with multiple web resources and streamlines data entry processes.
+Future updates will enable users to perform all actions within the same window and directly modify working documents in the app, further reducing time spent on various user actions.

 - **Detailed Learning History (In Development)**: We are working on a feature to store comprehensive learning histories complete with contextual information.
 This will enable learners to track their progress over time and revisit specific learning materials as needed.

-- **Automated Data Gathering (In Development)**: Utilizing AI, LinguaHelper is being enhanced to automate the collection of data from web resources.
-This feature is especially beneficial for educational purposes, such as automatically generating annotations or comments in books or articles being studied.
+- **Automated  Data Retrieving and Annotations Generating according to user-defined settings (In Development)**: LinguaHelper is being enhanced to automate data retrieving from web resources.
+This feature is especially beneficial for such purposes as generating annotations (using user-defined settings) for a text (books, articles) being studied.

-- **Automated Text Commenting (In Development)**: Another exciting feature in the works is the AI-powered capability to automatically comment on texts.
-Whether it's a plain text file, PDF, or a DOCX document, this functionality aims to provide insightful, AI-generated commentary to assist in the learning and comprehension process.
+- **Fully Automated Text Commenting (In Development)**: Another exciting feature in the works is the AI-powered capability to automatically comment on texts.
+Whether it's a plain text file, PDF, or a DOCX document, this functionality aims to provide insightful, AI-generated or/and AI-retrieved from web resources commentary to assist in the learning and comprehension process.

 These features and developments underscore our commitment to creating a tool that not only enhances language learning but also seamlessly integrates into the learner's workflow, thereby making the process more engaging and effective.

 ## Key Features
 - **Web-Resource Automation**: By incorporating a chromium-based component, LinguaHelper automates interactions with web resources.
 It leverages custom Java Script APIs and JSON settings to provide a tailored browsing experience for language studies.

 - **Dynamic User Interface**: The Windows Forms-based UI of LinguaHelper is dynamic and responsive, adjusting in real-time based on JSON settings.
 This flexibility ensures a learning environment that can adapt to the user’s needs.